 For many parents, challenges with a baby or toddler may be easily fixed by talking to people in their support network and getting some extra help at home.
 For other parents it might be a more complex situation.
 The best person to talk to is your Maternal and Child Health Nurse or your GP – they will assist you to work out what will help.
 This might include a referral to one of Tweddle’s programs.
-The referral forms and information can be found here.
+You can self-refer to Tweddle or ask your health professional to access the referral forms and information which can be found here.

-Once your GP or Maternal and Child Health Nurse has sent the referral to Tweddle you will be contacted by the Duty Worker within the next couple of days.
+Once you have self-referred to Tweddle, or your GP or Maternal and Child Health Nurse has sent the referral to Tweddle you will be contacted by the Duty Worker within the next couple of days.
 The Duty Worker is a highly skilled Community, Child and Family Health professional and Registered Nurse.

-Her job is to understand your situation from the referral or by asking you some questions over the phone.
-This information will help her to know if you are eligible for Tweddle’s funded programs or would benefit from a referral to another fee paying Tweddle program.
+Her job is to understand your situation and ask you some questions over the phone.
+This information will help her to know which program best suits your needs.

 If you are eligible for a funded program the Duty Worker will book you into the Assessment and Intake process to determine the program best suited to you.
 Both you and your partner will be encouraged to attend the program.
 The Assessment and Intake Worker will let you know the timelines for admission as well as the possibility of an earlier ‘standby’ admission if there is a cancellation.